pytorch/pytorch/aten/src/ATen/native/README.md

-By default, ATen code generation will generate a DeviceGuard invocation, which will ensure that kernel code will run with the current device set to match the device of the first Tensor argument (or first tensor of the first TensorList argument, if the function takes a list of tensors).
+By default, ATen code generation will generate a DeviceGuard invocation, which will ensure that kernel code will run with the current device set to match the device of the first Tensor argument (or first tensor of the first Tensor[] argument, if the function takes a list of tensors).
 For the most part, this means kernel authors do not have to worry about setting devices.